scientific-python/spatch/docs/source/api/for_backends.rst

   - The abstract base class must be *cheap to import*, because we cannot avoid importing it.
-  - Since we can't import all classes, ``spatch`` has no ability to order abstract classes correctly (but we order them last if a primary type, which is typically right).
+  - Since we can't import all classes, ``spatch`` has no ability to order abstract classes correctly (but we order them last if a primary type, which is typically correct).
   - ``spatch`` will not guarantee correct behavior if an ABC is mutated at runtime.

 ``requires_opt_in``